denadai2/jacobs_urban_planning/README.md

 ```

 ### Boundaries
-You need to place some shapefiles that act as boundaries in `data/shps/boundaries/[cityname].shp`
+You need to place some shapefiles that act as boundaries of the city.
+These shapefiles have to contain one multi-polygon.
+They have to be placed in `data/shps/boundaries/[cityname].shp`.
+You can create them dissolving `the procom` variable from the shapefiles of the Italian census, or by downloading them from OpenStreetMap.
+I placed an example of boundary in `data/shps/boundaries/milano.*`.

 ### Land-use